 In communities all around the world, in circles of friends and neighbors, our community is coming together to build equitable, caring and resilient institutions and societies.

 We invite you to join us.

-The Rev. Dr. Neddy Astudillo is GreenFaith’s Florida Organizer.
+The Rev. Dr. Neddy Astudillo is GreenFaith’s Latinx and Latin America Organizing and Training Coordinator.
 A Venezuelan-American eco-theologian and Presbyterian pastor, she has taught eco-theology at theological seminaries in Guatemala, Bolivia, Peru, México and the USA.
 Neddy co-founded the Angelic Organics Learning Center in Illinois, a farm-based nonprofit where people learned to connect food, farming and caring for Earth.

 Caroline Bader is co-facilitator of the GreenFaith International Network and coordinates GreenFaith’s work on individual behavior change and engagement with German faith communities.
 She holds a diploma in religious education and a certificate in International Organisations Management and previously served as Youth Secretary for the Lutheran World Federation.